Visit Worth Data UK Website EU German Website EU French Website

 The next 5-9 numbers typically are the "GS1 or UCC Company Prefix".
 In the bar code sample to the left, this is the number "12345".
 This is a unique 5-9 digit number assigned to a manufacturer by the GSl.
 This number will represent the manufacturer on all of their products as well as in any EDI (Electronic Data Interchange) applications.

 The second set of numbers is the number used to reference that specific product.
 It is called an "Item Reference Number".
-This number is not assigned by the GS1l.
+This number is not assigned by the GSl.
 This number is up to the manufacturer and is often assigned in a random manner.
 In the example bar code above, the Item Reference Number is "67890".

 The last number is a check digit calculated from the previous 11 digits.
 It is not randomly assigned.
 Most bar code printing programs will calculate this check digit for you.
 The check digit for the example above is "5".